syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ## ShowIcon

-you can enable the Icon image using the [`ShowIcon`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~ShowIcon.html) property to know that any image is appear to the SfButton.
+you can enable the Icon image using the [`ShowIcon`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~ShowIcon.html) property to know whether any image appears to the SfButton.

 {% tabs %}
 {% highlight xaml %}